JonathanShabtai/Databases-class/README.md

 # Final project
 ## Jonathan Shabtai - Roller Coaster Database :roller_coaster:

+*You will need to tunnel into the PostgreSQL database (doesn't exist anymore), to run final.py and look at the database under http://localhost:53001 succesfully.
+Since my class is over, the database is not hosted any more.
+However, all of my code from the project is available here*

 Through my web app, you can view visitors (RelationX) - edit information, delete, and view/add visited roller coasters (RelationY).

 Upon running the final.py script, the web app should be accessible through: [http://localhost:53001](http://localhost:53001)